A Satyr on Charles II

 There reigns, and oh! long may he reign and thrive,

-The easiest King and best-bred man alive.
+The easiest° King and best-bred man alive. most pleasant

-Him no ambition moves to get renown [5]
+Him no ambition moves° to get renown° [5] inspires — reputation

-Starving his people, hazarding his crown.
+Starving his people, hazarding° his crown. risking

 Peace is his aim, his gentleness is such,